fiveringstudio/.github/profile/README.md

 We make things because we love the process — not for views, fame, or money.
 Our projects take time, care, and collaboration.
 If something we make reaches even one person, that’s worth it to us.

-> “Five rings — one team, one dream, and the cycle of creation that keeps us going.”